Another wonderful contribution from Wendy Lamparelli RN MEd. CSN-NJ! Thank you

 Published by Robin Cogan, MEd, RN, NCSN, FNASN, FAAN

-Robin Cogan, MEd, RN, NCSN, FNASN, FAAN, is a Nationally Certified School Nurse (NCSN), currently in her 22nd year as a New Jersey school nurse in the Camden City School District.
-Robin is the Director for New Jersey to the National Association of School Nurses (NASN) Board.
-She is proud to be a Johnson & Johnson School Health Leadership Fellow and past Program Mentor.
-Robin is the honored recipient of multiple awards for her work in school nursing and population health.
-These awards include, 2019 and 2020 National Association of School Nurses President’s Award, 2018 NCSN School Nurse of the Year, 2017 Johnson & Johnson School Nurse of the Year, and the New Jersey Department of Health 2017 Population Health Hero Award.
-Robin serves as faculty in the School Nurse Certificate Program at Rutgers University-Camden School of Nursing, where she teaches the next generation of school nurses.
-She was presented the 2018 Rutgers University – Camden Chancellor’s Teaching Excellence Award for Part-time Faculty.
-Robin writes a weekly blog called The Relentless School Nurse.
-She also writes a monthly column in My American Nurse, the official journal of the American Nurses Association.
-Robin’s work is included as a case study in The Future of Nursing Report 2020-2030.
+Robin Cogan, MEd, RN, NCSN, FNASN, FAAN is a Nationally Certified School Nurse, in her 24th year as a New Jersey school nurse in the Camden City School District.
+Robin is the New Jersey Director for the National Association of School Nurses.
+She is proud to be a Johnson & Johnson School Health Leadership Fellow and past program mentor.
+Robin has been honored by multiple awards for her work in school nursing and population health.
+She serves as faculty in the School Nurse Certificate Program at Rutgers University-Camden School of Nursing.
+Robin writes The Relentless School Nurse, a popular blog.
+Her extensive work in school nursing was included as a case study in the National Academies of Medicine Future of Nursing 2030 report.
 You can follow Robin on Twitter at @RobinCogan.

 View all posts by Robin Cogan, MEd, RN, NCSN, FNASN, FAAN